XenSide/Spectral-Auto-HeroGrid/README.md

 1. `Shift+right click` empty space in the folder and click `Open PowerShell window here`.
 1. Type `pip install requests` and press `Enter`
 1. Type `python generate-grid.py` and press `Enter`

+A personal suggestion of mine is using the league for your current patch instead of leaving the default one (last week Immortal meta) by typing `python generate-grid.py -l LEAGUENAME` where LEAGUENAME is taken from the [Spectral.gg league list](https://stats.spectral.gg/lrg2/?cat=ranked)

 # Linux usage